nextensio/automation/testbed/kind/README.md

 Now if its a minion pod you want to debug, minions are launched by the clustermgr - because the controller is what decides how many pods each tenant needs etc.., so clustermgr reads that config and launches as many pods as required.
 So those yamls are not in /tmp/nextensio-kind.
-As before, the first step is to create your docker image, tag it as latest and kind load docker-image to both testa and testc clusters.
-Then lets say you are going to upgrade testa first, so you say 'kubectl config use-context kind-testa' and then find the pod names 'clustermgr' and get a shell to that pod (kubectl exec -it ... -- /bin/sh) and then check for yamls in /tmp/ in that pod.
+As before, the first step is to create your docker image, tag it as latest and kind load docker-image to both gatewaytesta and gatewaytestc clusters.
+Then lets say you are going to upgrade gatewaytesta first, so you say 'kubectl config use-context kind-gatewaytesta' and then find the pod names 'clustermgr' and get a shell to that pod (kubectl exec -it ... -- /bin/sh) and then check for yamls in /tmp/ in that pod.
 You will find the Deployment yamls and do the same delete and apply again.